castelao/DirectIP/directip-client/README.md

 Install the Rust compiler if you don't already have it.
 Follow the instructions at https://www.rust-lang.org/tools/install

-Compile it: cargo build --release -p directip-client
+Compile it by running: `cargo build --release -p directip-client`

+## Documentation

+Compile the documentation locally with: `cargo doc -p directip-client`, or access it online at: https://docs.rs/crate/directip-client/

 ## Minimum supported Rust version